Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-6/_posts/2017-01-10-hyperlinks.md

 <!-- video -->
-<a href="https://umontana.zoom.us/recording/play/V-pYuGcb458imbF1fVAOoy6bhatQIPhrk8whAhPjWTIeTnPPIHfQf64FfTwA4yOe?continueMode=true" target="_new">Click here for this section's Video</a>
+<a href="https://umontana.zoom.us/recording/play/V-pYuGcb458imbF1fVAOoy6bhatQIPhrk8whAhPjWTIeTnPPIHfQf64FfTwA4yOe?continueMode=true" target="_new" style="font-family:Ariel; font-size:32px;">Click here for this section's Video</a>

 <a href='http://www.silverleaf-consulting.com/CodeEditor/' target="_new">Click here for an Interactive HTML editor</a>